Savannah cat breed information and advice

 Hybrid male sterility (HMS)

 This can affect the early generations of Savannahs.
 The male cats are born with incorrectly developed testes.
 It isn’t until the fourth generation, or F4 cats, that reliably fertile male cats are produced.
-This doesn’t affect the health of the cat but will affect the price.
+This doesn’t affect the health of the cat but can affect the price.

 Pyruvate kinase (PK) deficiency